-And after battling through a jungle of car stereos, embossed leather belts, California cropped t-shirts, video games & DVDs, Mexican crockery, and ready made products, even the most motivated shopper would give up the idea of finding there something worth of interest at the San Jose Flea Market.
+And after battling through a jungle of car stereos, embossed leather belts, California cropped t-shirts, video games & DVDs, Mexican crockery, and ready-made products, even the most motivated shopper would give up the idea of finding there something worth of interest at the San Jose Flea Market.

-However, the redeeming factor of the San Jose Flea Market is to be found in another part of the flea market: down the Farmers Market’s avenue.
+The redeeming factor of the San Jose Flea Market is to be found in another part of the flea market: down the Farmers Market’s avenue.

 The Farmers Market at the San Jose Flea Market

 Probably one of the best thing about the San Jose Flea Market has more to do with the “Market” and less with the “Flea”.
-The largest section of the San Jose Flea Market is actually its Farmers Market, which stretches a quarter of a mile through the market and features aisles filled with local vendors selling fruits (mangoes, pineapples, apples, oranges, watermelon, bananas) and vegetables from California’s famers.
+The largest section of the San Jose Flea Market is actually its Farmers Market, which stretches a quarter of a mile through the market and features aisles filled with local vendors selling fruits (mangoes, pineapples, apples, oranges, watermelon, bananas) and vegetables from California’s farmers.

 The San Jose Flea Market: a flea market with an entertainment factor

 The San Jose Flea Market features a variety of entertainment options every weekend.
 There are two stages on the Flea Market grounds, one of which is consistently reserved for a Mexican Mariachi band.
-A vintage carousel, an arcade, three playgrounds, and carnival rides are among the attractions specially developed for children at the San Jose Flea Market.
+A vintage carousel, an arcade, three playgrounds, and carnival rides are among the attractions for children at the San Jose Flea Market.

 San Jose Flea Market: Summary (PROs vs CONs)

 ✓ The San Jose Flea Market hosts around 2,000 vendors

 ✓ Lots of authentic Mexican food and groceries